Registration is now closed.

 - Mineral rights and leasing – Topics include: minerals ownership; severability; rule of capture; common state regulations; leasing and other mineral interests; farmouts; joint operations; division orders and title opinions; complications with horizontal wells; federal onshore and offshore mineral rights; and common provisions in international mineral rights contracts.

 - Drilling and completion – Topics include: well planning; site preparation and rig mobilization; rig structure and functions; all phases of drilling a horizontal well; hydraulic fracturing; offshore rig types; and subsea drilling.
 The discussion is supported by custom video that provides a rig-floor view and animations that show corresponding downhole activities.

 - Development and production operations – Topics include: well evaluation; well completion; reservoir behavior; artificial lift; surface facilities; gas processing; depletion stages; offshore platform types; and reserves classification.

-The IPAA Educational Foundation is a 501(c)(3) organization.
+Benefiting the IPAA Educational Foundation which is a 501(c)(3) organization.